Tashkent

 Samarkand, Uzbekistan

-• Samarkand/Samarqand: The city of Samarkand is breathtaking with a great atmosphere taken from the history books on the Silk Road and the great kingdom of Amir Timur.
-All over the city there are magnificent traces from the ruler’s time in the form of beautiful Islamic style buildings.
+Samarkand is a city that exudes a great atmosphere taken from the history books about the Silk Road and Amir Timur’s great kingdom.
+All over the city there are magnificent traces of the ruler’s time in the form of beautiful Islamic style buildings, and some of Central Asia’s finest architecture can be enjoyed in the Uzbek city.

 Gijduvan, Uzbekistan

-• Gijduvan/Gijduvon: The town of Gijduvan is a smaller town in the Bukhara region.
-Gijduvan is known for being a thriving trading town with many talented artisans whose pottery stands as the probably best known items.
-You can thus visit workshops where ceramics are produced and hand-painted according to traditional methods and patterns.
+Gijduvan is a smaller city in the Bukhara region.
+Gijduvan is known for being an enterprising trading town with many talented artisans, whose pottery stands as probably the most famous part.
+You can thus visit workshops where ceramics are produced and hand painted according to traditional methods and patterns.

 Bukhara, Uzbekistan